Aveglia/vAMPirus/helpmeoutsome.md

         2. Nucleotide - ${working_directory}/results/DataCheck/Clustering/Nucleotide

-                This directory stores a .csv file that shows the number of clusters or nOTUs per clustering percentage.
+                This directory stores a .csv file that shows the number of clusters or ncASVs per clustering percentage.
 The file can be visualized manually or can be reviewed in the DataCheck report.

         3. Aminoacid - ${working_directory}/results/DataCheck/Clustering/Aminoacid

-                Similar to Nucleotide, the Aminoacid directory contained the .csv that shows the number of clusters or pOTUs per clustering percentage.
+                Similar to Nucleotide, the Aminoacid directory contained the .csv that shows the number of clusters or pcASVs per clustering percentage.
 The file can be visualized manually or can be reviewed in the DataCheck report.

 ### Report - ${working_directory}/results/DataCheck/Report